Free Delivery

 2. A water fed pole & brush head

-This method requires some know-how but it means being able to clean quickly from the safety of the ground - and while you're at it, you can scrub the frames, soffits, fascias, gutters, and even your front door.
+This method does require some know-how (we can help with that) but it means being able to clean quickly and safely from the ground - and while you're at it, you can scrub the frames, soffits, fascias, gutters, and even your front door.

 If you'd like to learn more, we've got a bunch of useful articles in our Understanding Pure Water Cleaning section.

-If you'd like to see our complete range of pure water starter kits, click here
+If you'd like to see our complete range of Traditional and Pure Water starter kits, click here

 A simple take on the best window cleaning tools.
 If you're the researching type, we've got a tonne of helpful articles that might be useful, check out the WCW hub